 Vermont Warrant Search

 A warrant is a legal document issued by a judge or grand jury.
 It authorizes law enforcement officials to engage in an activity that will otherwise violate an individual’s constitutional liberties.
-Samples of this could include searching for individual possessions, confiscating probable evidence, or putting a person under arrest.
+This could include searching for individual possessions, confiscating probable evidence, or putting a person under arrest.
 The authorities might require a Vermont warrant when there’s convincing evidence a transgression has been committed.
-Arrest warrants authorize police to put a suspect under arrest, as well as detain and keep them in custody for an interval.
+Arrest warrants authorize police to put a suspect under arrest and detain and keep them in custody for an interval.

 Vermont Statewide Warrant Search System.